“It’s Not The Real Albert”

 Benita tried hard to adjust to her new life in America, but it was difficult at first.
 She says that a German couple who lived next to them were very kind to her, but even so, each evening she would sneak out onto the porch and cry with homesickness.
 Eventually Benita got used to being Albert’s wife, however, and things settled down.
 She managed to get a job working in accounting at the Lions International Headquarters, and Albert continued working as a machinist, his longest employment being with Victor Products.
 They never had any children, though Benita says she would have liked to.

 Benita vehemently states that Albert was “a good, good man—an honest man,” but, she adds, “he was not very friendly.”
-Albert, she says, had “a complex” about being around people.
+Benita claims that Albert has always had “a complex” about being around people.
 He was very shy and nervous and angered easily.
 Benita says that he had no hobbies and no friends and dealt with stress by drinking a lot and complaining about every little thing.

 His routine was to go out to the local tavern on Friday nights after work, where he proceeded to drink away the majority of his paycheck.
 When he came home drunk, Benita would put him to bed and then go through his pockets to see if there was any money left.
 This went on until he retired, and Benita finally persuaded Albert’s doctor to tell him that if he didn’t stop drinking he would die.
 Apparently, this convinced Albert, and he stopped drinking cold turkey.
 Albert went on to get a job as a security guard at Colonial Bank on Belmont, where he worked for five years until he was diagnosed with lung cancer.

-Despite having treatments, Albert’s lung cancer has spread to his brain, which seems to have further effected his personality and has caused him to be disoriented and confused.
+Despite having treatments, Albert’s lung cancer spread to his brain, which caused disorientation, confusion, and a shift in personality.
 Benita tried to care for him at home for several years, but when Albert became at times verbally and possibly physically abusive to her, she could no longer cope.
 Not knowing what else to do, Benita recently placed him in a nursing home, which he is not adjusting well to.
 He continually blames Benita for bringing him here and becomes agitated whenever she visits.
 Indeed, on one occasion, he attempted to strangle her.
 His two obsessions seem to be sneaking off to bed or repeatedly saying “get me out of here.”